-drawing of a ho Last year I wrote about a police wellness check gone wrong, in which a young woman was dragged half-naked in handcuffs through her building by a police officer, While the woman was apprehended under the Mental Health Act, a story about the matter in the Kelowna Daily Courier used the word… Continue reading Homelessness & Addiction: A Newspaper Embraces Stigma
+Last year I wrote about a police wellness check gone wrong, in which a young woman was dragged half-naked in handcuffs through her building by a police officer.
+While the woman was apprehended under the Mental Health Act, a story about the matter in the Kelowna Daily Courier used the word "arrested" multiple times, including… Continue reading Homelessness & Addiction: A Newspaper Embraces Stigma

-A recent post by Shira of ShiraDest about debt forgiveness got me thinking about some of the barriers that people living in poverty face when it comes to managing their finances.
-So, let's consider what it might look like to be living in poverty here in British Columbia, Canada, where I live.
-Provincial income assistance… Continue reading Poverty Can Be Very Expensive
+There are some significant barriers that people living in poverty face when it comes to managing their finances.
+However, these may not always be obvious, so let's talk about them.
+Let's consider what it might look like to be living in poverty here in British Columbia, Canada, where I live.
+Provincial income assistance payments, including… Continue reading Poverty Can Be Very Expensive

 Ceponatia of Dogmatic Panic wrote a while back about social media claims that a film was whitewashing.
-It reminded me of a conversation about on-screen representation of marginalized groups that I'd had with someone not long before that.
-The beginnings of this post languished in my drafts folder for quite a while, until I saw… Continue reading Marginalized Groups and On-Screen Representation
+It reminded me of a conversation about on-screen representation of marginalized groups that I'd had with someone not long before that, and I thought I'd write about it.
+Representation issues Let's begin with the conversation from a while… Continue reading Marginalized Groups and On-Screen Representation

-I don't have the economics background to speak to the feasibility of universal basic income, so I won't try; however, after a conversation on the topic with Shira of ShiraDest, I wanted to explore the potential benefits for people with mental illness.
-What universal basic income is While various implementations have been proposed, at its… Continue reading Universal Basic Income: Benefits for People with Mental Illness
+I don't have the economics background to speak to the feasibility of universal basic income, so I won't try; however, I did want to explore the potential benefits for people with mental illness.
+What universal basic income is While various implementations have been proposed, at its core, universal basic income (UBI) has several basic characteristics.… Continue reading Universal Basic Income: Benefits for People with Mental Illness

-head gazing at a p We all have a mix of many different factors that shape our worldview.
+We all have a mix of many different factors that shape our worldview.
 I thought I'd tell you some of mine and hopefully you'll tell me some of yours.
 Growing up Education was highly valued in my family.
-My parents also believed in being very careful with money and not… Continue reading What Influences Your Worldview?
+My parents also believed in being very careful with money and not spending money you didn't have… Continue reading What Influences Your Worldview?